JasonYuchen/seastar_playground/storage/README.md

 ### Basic Design

-All entries and hard states coming from the Raft module are serialized and appended to a segment file (WAL) with a corresponding in-memory index tracking each entry by its location tuple `(filename, offset)`.
+All entries and hard states coming from the Raft module are serialized and appended to a segment file (WAL) with a corresponding in-memory `index::entry` tracking each entry by its location tuple `(filename, offset)`.

 The WAL files are rolling with a threshold size, only the segment with the largest filename is the active segment, all other WAL files are archived and immutable.
 The name of a segment has two parts, its prefix is the shard id and its